peterjc/picobio/assembly_comparison/README.rst

    :alt: Thumbnail of later TY-2482 assembly versus NC_018658 reference

-The BGI released several versions of this genome during 2011, this was an intermediate version and the figure shows it is covers almost all of the genome in reasonably sized contigs - comparing the figures by eye we can see this is a big improvement over the first assembly (the previous example).
+The BGI released several versions of this genome during 2011, this was an intermediate version and the figure shows it covers almost all of the full genome in reasonably sized contigs - comparing the figures by eye we can see this is a big improvement over the first assembly (the previous example).